The Ten Kings are Explained

-“was and is not” – as we described earlier, Jesus Christ established the true teachings of the Church during a literal period of three and a half years (42 months).
-The beast, or “antichrist,” meaning “substitute Christ,” is only a figurative person.
-He established false teachings over a period of 42 months, which are really 1278 years.
-In this sense, the beast “is not” a real person.
-However, he was represented through a real person, the person of the Bishop of Rome, from 193 AD to 1471 AD.
+“was and is not” – this beast is the power of Satan, the power of the lie, through the Bishop of Rome.
+Jesus Christ established the true teachings of the Church during a literal period of three and a half years (42 months).
+The beast, or “antichrist,” meaning “substitute Christ,” established false teachings over a period of 42 months, which are really 1278 years.

 come up out of the abyss – the beast was described as coming from the sea in Rev 13:1, and here it is described as coming out of the abyss, the bottomless pit, see also Rev 9:2.

 whose names have not been written in the book of life – see also Rev 13:8, these are those who place the teachings of the beast above Christ.